Eventonomy

 • Merge two venues into one (e.g. if the same location was entered with a slightly different name).

-• Verify a venue to mark it as confirmed/accurate.
+• Verify a venue to mark it as confirmed and accurate, or unverify it again.

 Organizers

-Go to Eventonomy → Organizers to manage organizer records in the same way.
+Go to Eventonomy → Organizers to manage organizer records in exactly the same way.

 Note: Deleting a catalog entry that is still referenced by events will not delete the events.
 The events retain a JSON snapshot of the venue/organizer details for display, so existing event pages continue to show the correct information even after a catalog row is removed.